What Household Tasks Can Your Au Pair Do?

 As a Local Coordinator and Regional Supervisor for InterExchange Au Pair USA, I reach out to my host families each month with a refresher on the guidelines of the au pair program.

-This month I focussed on what household chores au pairs can perform, according to the regulations of the au pair program.
+One group of guidelines focuses on what household chores au pairs can perform, according to the regulations of the au pair program.

 It can be helpful to think of household tasks in three different buckets: tasks related to the children, tasks related to the au pair, and shared family tasks.